python/devguide/stdlibchanges.rst

 When you have listened to, responded, and integrated as appropriate the feedback from python-ideas into your PEP, you may send it to python-dev.
 You will once again receive a large amount of feedback and discussion.
-A PEP dictator will be assigned who make the final call on whether the PEP will be accepted or not.
+A PEP dictator will be assigned who makes the final call on whether the PEP will be accepted or not.
 If the PEP dictator agrees to accept your PEP (which typically means that the core developers end up agreeing in general to accepting your PEP) then the module